chanced/caps/README.md

 for Go.
 It was built with the following priorites in mind: configurability, consistency, correctness, ergonomic, and reasonable performance; in that order.

-Out of the box, the following case conversion are supported:
+Out of the box, the following case conversions are supported:

 -   Camel Case (e.g. CamelCase)
 -   Lower Camel Case (e.g. lowerCamelCase)